Anshika-git-nashtech/terraform/README.md

 # Terraform: Provisioning an EC2 Instance with Network Configuration

-This Terraform configuration script will launch an EC2 instance within a VPC, subnet, and security group on AWS.
+This Terraform configuration template will launch an EC2 instance within a VPC, subnet, and security group on AWS.
 The EC2 instance will be associated with a public IP address and will allow inbound SSH and HTTP traffic.

 ## Prerequisites
 - Terraform should be installed on your machine